roeszler/boutique_ado/README.md

 * Repository: https://github.com/roeszler/boutique_ado

 Still to come:
+* Rectify nomenclature of .html files to be hyphenated ie product-detail.html not product_detail.html as used by instructor
 * Additional testing on stripe.
 * Setting up real confirmation emails.
 * Switching our stripe settings to use the live keys